 In the morning we remove the mold and….
 Viola!
 Our hearts are ready for packaging.

-I have used the 4*6 flat bags for packaging these hearts.
-I have now tied with a ribbon yarn.
+I have used the 4×6 flat bags for packaging these hearts.
+I tied the bags with a yarn ribbon.

 Now wasn’t that easy?